F-Kirchhoff/tag-cloud-generator/readme.md

   - violet
   - rainbow
 - `--name`
-  - <your file name> - custom name for output file
+  - <your file name> - Specify a custom name for the output file

 Example: